Adjunct Major - 10 units

 The SHC program offers an adjunct major, meaning that students who major in SHC must also fulfill the requirements of a departmental major.
-Students interested should speak with the director or DUS to discuss the program and develop a theme based upon their interests.
-They should then complete a Major Declaration Form which is located on the WCAS Undergraduate Studies and Advising website under the heading Declaring a Weinberg College Major or Minor (scroll down) and email it to the director or DUS.
+Students interested should speak with the Director of Undergraduate Studies (DUS) to discuss the program and develop a theme based upon their interests.
+They should then complete a Major Declaration Form which is located on the WCAS Undergraduate Studies and Advising website under the heading Declaring a Weinberg College Major or Minor (scroll down) and email it to the DUS.
 Students will need to complete ten (10) courses that match their interests, selected from the list of approved courses.

 - Students must take three (3) of the following core courses including at least one (1) from each list below:

 |Hist 275-1 - History of Early Modern Science and Medicine||Phil 268 - Ethics and the Environment|